strimzi/strimzi.github.io/_posts/2025-01-31-moving-data-between-JBOD-disks-using-cruise-control.md

 Using JBOD storage, you can increase the data storage capacity for Kafka nodes, which can further lead to performance improvements.
 It might happen that you need to add or remove volumes to increase or shrink the overall capacity and performance of the Kafka cluster.
 When adding new volumes, you first need to add the volume and then move some data to it.
-That can be done using the [_intrabroker_](https://strimzi.io/docs/operators/in-development/deploying#con-rebalance-str) rebalance.
+That can be done using the [_intra-broker_](https://strimzi.io/docs/operators/in-development/deploying#con-rebalance-str) rebalance.
-When removing volumes, you have to first safely move the data to other volumes first.
+When removing volumes, you have to safely move the data to other volumes first.
 Failing to do so could result in data loss.
 Moving data between the JBOD disks can be done using the `kafka-reassign-partitions.sh` tool, which is not very user-friendly.
 Therefore - in Strimzi 0.45.0 - we introduced the ability to move data between the JBOD disks using Cruise Control.